2020PB/police-brutality/reports/Washington.md

 Video shows officer on back of woman laying face down.
 Officer has the woman in a choke hold.
 Officer then moves to place both knees on back during arrest, one knee on middle of the back and the other behind the neck of the woman.
 Officer is reported to work for Bellevue Police Department.
 Arrest made over what twitter user @_SJPeace_ described as a title transfer.

-tags: neck, tackle, headlock, knee, protestor
+tags: tackle, headlock, knee, protestor

 id: wa-seattle-11